WICG/performance-memory/explainer.md

 # Appendix E - Possible Future Extensions

 It would be helpful to provide web developers more categories of memory usage, to help narrow down sources of regressions.
-Potential categories include HTML nodes, CSS, Canvas, audio/video, etc. While Chrome does have some internal accounting for this, coming up with consistent cross-browser definitions seems difficult.
+Potential categories include JS memory usage, DOM nodes, CSS, Canvas, audio/video, etc. While Chrome does have some internal accounting for this, coming up with consistent, low-overhead, cross-browser definitions seems difficult.